zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-qualityEssentials.md

 ## Quality Essentials

+Compliance criteria and practices are defined in Quality Essentials throughout the development cycle.
+These ensure that services meet the Trusted Cloud commitments outlined in the Microsoft Azure Trust Center for our customers.
+These are required procedures for preview and Global Availability, and are to be revisited for every release cycle.

+Nearly 70% of Azure users are from outside of the United States.
+Therefore, it is important to make Azure a globalized product.
+There are a few internationalization requirements that the extension or service is required to support.
+This is the same set of languages that are supported by Azure Portal for GA.

+The customer has a different set of expectations for the extension in each phase.
+To meet customer expectations, we have compiled production-ready metrics for each phase.
+The development of an extension  can proceed to the next step when it meets the production-ready metrics for the current step.
+To meet customer expectations and continue to increase customer satisfaction, several quality metrics are tracked for every extension by the Get1CS team.
+An overview of Quality Essentials is located at [https://aka.ms/qualityessentials](https://aka.ms/qualityessentials).

-Quality Essentials  and 1CS provide access to manage the release policies and procedures for each compliance.
+ The Azure team only tracks the production-ready metrics and localization requirements.
+There may be tools to install from the QE and 1CS sites that are part of the Quality Essentials process.
+Quality Essentials and 1CS provide access to manage the release policies and procedures for each extension.
 QE tracks the following policies.
 * Accessibility
 * Global readiness
 * Global trade compliance